Full potential of the SAW process

 Cored wires are drawn from tubes filled with powder that is manufactured to introduce specific chemical or mechanical properties into the weld.

-The primary advantage of this wire design is increased welding deposition rates, but cored wire can also be used to alloy the weld to compensate for high heat input and high dilution welds.
-In addition, the introduction of basic elements into the core composition can also help reduce oxygen content in the weld deposit to increase toughness.
+The primary advantage of this wire design is increased welding deposition rates.
+Cored wire can also be used to alloy the weld to compensate for high heat input and high dilution welds.
+In addition, the introduction of basic elements into the core composition can reduce oxygen content in the weld deposit to increase toughness.

-The development and production of cored wires can be quite flexible and responsive to help meet evolving industry trends and application requirements, offering flexibility in some applications.
+The development and production of cored wires can be quite flexible and responsive.
+This helps meet evolving industry trends and application requirements, offering flexibility in some applications.

 Greater deposition rates